AgalmicVentures/Werk/README.md

 lightweight framework that combines the most common components is also [available](#framework).

+# Getting Started

+## Build
+Werk uses [Waf](https://waf.io/) to build and automate other development workflows like unit tests.
+To make things simple, a copy of Waf is included in the distribution and may be run with `./waf`, which by default will execute an incremental build the project.

+If you try running that in a freshly cloned repository, you'll be told you need to configure: `./waf configure`.
+This sets settings such as debug/release.
+Run `./waf configure -d` to configure a debug build.

+To see help and additional options, run `./waf -h`.

+## Testing
+Unit tests may be run after building by running `./waf test`.
+Because `waf` can accept more than one action, you can build and test in one command:
+`./waf build test`.

+## Profiling
+Profiling code is included for critical components to help identify performance regressions.
+Run `./waf profile` to profile.

+## Valgrind
+To help identify memory errors, Valgrind is built into the build system.
+To run tests or profiling with `valgrind`, add the `--valgrind` option:
+`./waf test --valgrind` or `./waf profile --valgrind`.

+## Hello World
+The Hello World of Werk applications is included as an example of how to instantiate the [framework](#framework).
+To run it (and format the JSON logs for human consumption), run:

+    > build/bin/HelloWorld | scripts/FormatLog.py
+    [00000] [1491267909.296769000]   CONFIG - <Config> [Application.ConfigPaths] = (null) [DEFAULT]
+    [00002] [1491267909.296769000]  SUCCESS - <Config> Initialized.
+    [00003] [1491267909.296769000]   CONFIG - <Config> [Application.LogPath] = (null) [DEFAULT]
+    [00000] [1491267909.296769000]  SUCCESS - <Log> Initialized.
+    ...

+## Continuous Integration (CI)
+Gitlab CI support is included via the `.gitlab-ci.yml` file in the root of the repository.
+If available, it will build, unit test, profile, and functional test (via the Hello World app) both debug and release after every push.
+All testing and profiling code is run twice: once without valgrind and once with valgrind.

 # Design
 Although Werk is not a framework and does not enforce a particular threading model, it does have several high level design rules in order to meet its